Updated: 8/16/2023 | Las Vegas Travel Guide

 - Superfrico – Try to access their speakeasy bar, the Ski Lodge.

-- The Underground Speakeasy and Distillery – Located in the back of the Mob Museum, this is worth visiting if you’re ever in Downtown Las Vegas.
+- The Underground Speakeasy and Distillery – Located in the back of the Mob Museum, this speakeasy is worth visiting if you’re ever in Downtown Las Vegas.
+They have a cocktail that arrives in a book.

 - Velveteen Rabbit